 Mr Isaac is also the Independent Non-Executive Chairman of New Wave Holdings Ltd and an Independent Non-Executive Director of CPH Ltd.

-Mr Isaac was appointed to the Board on 1 July 2016.
+Mr Isaac was appointed to the Board on 1 July 2016 and was last re-elected as a Director on 27 July 2016.

 MR TAY SEO LONG